WHAT IS THE TATTOOED BUDDHA?

 Founder & Director

-Dana Gornall is the co-founder of The Tattooed Buddha.
+Dana Gornall is the founder of The Tattooed Buddha.

 She started writing as soon as she could form sentences and has always known there was more to life than meets the eye.
 Becoming a mother was the first step on the winding, sometimes rocky, path of transformation and she has never looked back.

-The desire to connect with people on a deeper level has always been the catalyst for writing and still is every single time she sits down at the computer to bleed her heart onto the page.
 A writer, editor, sign language interpreter and lover of language, she finds bits of enlightenment in all of those connections.
-When not working or writing, you can find her lying outside in the dark night gazing up at the millions of stars or dancing in the kitchen with her children.
+When not working or writing, you can find her lying outside in the dark night gazing up at the millions of stars, watching bad reality television, and holding onto every shred of time spent with her kids that are growing way too quickly.

 Brent Purple Oliver